shettysach/shettysach.github.io/markdown/01_projects.md

 |    /   \   \ |
 </pre>

-- Bytecode interpreter for [the Lox language](https://craftinginterpreters.com/the-lox-language.html) with a mark and sweep garbage collector, based on the second half of [Crafting Interpreters by Robert Nystorm](https://craftinginterpreters.com/).
+- Bytecode interpreter for [the Lox language](https://craftinginterpreters.com/the-lox-language.html) with a mark and sweep garbage collector, based on the second half of [Crafting Interpreters by Robert Nystorm](https://craftinginterpreters.com/)
-- Extend Lox with first-class lists and native functions for native functions for list operations.
+- Extend Lox with first-class lists and native functions for native functions for list operations

 ### Languages: